-Can I take online examinations? [permanently valid]
+Can I take online examinations? [updated 1 April 2021]

 Under certain conditions (see similar FAQ in the teachers section above), instructors may conduct online examinations (see the university's Corona Statutes, Corona-Satzung § 4 Abweichende Lehr- und Prüfungsformate).
 As a general rule, only individual oral examinations are affected by this possible special provision.
 In addition, a handbook for students is being prepared for the implementation of oral online examinations.
 This will be made available here soon.

 Video-based seminar presentations (both marked and unmarked) required for course credit may be given in digital form, provided that in can be ensured that the work is the student's own.

 Individual instructors will inform you about the posibility of online examinations.
 For more information on regulations for online examinations, please see here, information on longer-term perspectives on (written) distance examinations are summarized for you here.

 Are instructors allowed to choose alternative examination formats retroactively? [updated 25 January]

 The University of Bamberg’s Corona Statutes (Corona-Satzung) provide the option to choose alternative examination formats in certain circumstances.
 Any deviations from the original format must be announced in writing no later than four weeks after the start of the lecture period.
 In well justified exceptional cases, deviations may also be permitted at a later date, provided that the competence-oriented teaching and examination concept can be ensured.
 In individual cases, this option can still be used at short notice if instructors deem it appropriate.
 However, the choice of suitable examination formats and a good exchange of information with the students are of the utmost importance.